 Why are Photos Taking up Space on Mac When I Have iCloud?

-But some users find that their photos still occupy much space on their Mac, although they already have iCloud.
-This situation may be caused by several reasons, such as the local caches and shared albums.
-If you have the same problem, this post here will list 5 reasons which can be referenced.
+But you may find that their photos still occupy much space on their Mac, even when you turn on iCloud.
+This situation may be caused by several reasons, such as:

-- Set up iCloud Photos Wrong: Your iCloud Photos may not turn on or incorrectly set up.
+- Set up iCloud Photos Wrong: Your iCloud Photos may be turned off or be incorrectly set up.
 Therefore, the photos can’t be uploaded to iCloud but only kept on your Mac.

 - Optimize Storage is not Enabled: When you enable iCloud Photos on the Mac, you have to select the option to optimize storage.
 If not, your original, full-resolution photos will take up the space on your Mac.

 - Import Photos Recently: If you import new photos to your Mac recently, you may need to wait for some time for iCloud to upload these photos.

 - Keep Local Caches: After you access the photos, it may have local caches which take up a lot of your computer space.